-This Adventist congregation started meeting in this location in 1975, and since that day, they have prayed tirelessly for a school where their children can receive an education that includes Adventist Christian values.
-They have struggled to raise the money to build a school, and they have suffered many disappointments over the years.
+This Adventist congregation started meeting in this location in 1975, and since that day, they have prayed tirelessly for a school where their children can go to school and learn Adventist Christian values.
+They have struggled to raise the money to build a school and have suffered many disappointments over the years.
 In 2019, Maranatha agreed to build them a school!
 And in October 2019, they tore down their existing church to make room for the new school.
 The congregation has truly stepped out in faith.

-Construction: Volunteers will lay block on one portion of the large building.
+Construction: Volunteers will lay block on one portion of the large building